deepanshs/csdmpy/docs/source/examples/2D{3}-datasets/2D{3}-datasets.rst

 In the above example, only the first ten coordinates along each dimension are displayed.

-The dependent variable is an RGB image as also seen from the :attr:`~csdmpy.dependent_variables.DependentVariable.quantity_type` attribute of the corresponding :ref:`dv_api` instance.
+The dependent variable is an image data as also seen from the :attr:`~csdmpy.dependent_variables.DependentVariable.quantity_type` attribute of the corresponding :ref:`dv_api` instance.